 Very few applicants make it through the process without needing to ask a few questions.
 We have complied some of the more frequently asked questions (and answers!) for you here.
 If you don’t find your question’s answer here, you can contact us at firstname.lastname@example.org Are online CPR courses accepted by NARM?
 No. While we understand …Read more »

 Certified Professional Midwives are regulated on a state by state basis.
-To find out the specific information for the states that regulate CPMs, please refer to the charts linked here:
+To find out the specific information for the states that regulate CPMs, please visit: State by State listing of midwifery laws and resources

 See all State information here: